vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Fri Oct 30 01:17:39 UTC 2020.
+These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Sat Oct 31 01:20:29 UTC 2020.